PHPGrammers/PHPCRUDLib/README.md

 ***
 ## *USAGE*
 Download or clone this repo.
-After you have downloaded or cloned the repo, place the folder in any directory of your project.
+After you have downloaded or cloned the repo, place the folder in any directory inside your project.

 Then put this code in the file you want to perform your CRUD operations
 ```php